 Allow me to explain.

-Will Spousal Separation Affect My Citizenship Application?
+Will Spousal Separation Or Divorce Affect Your Citizenship Application?

 In short, your top concern seems to be timing.
 By that, I mean how long ago did you become a permanent resident?